 Memorandum

-English Department
+To: Curriculum Committee

-October 10, 2007
+From: English Department

-Subject:
+Date: October 10, 2007

-Revise Curricula for B.A. in English, B.A. in English for Teacher Licensure, and B.F.A. in Creative Writing for Teacher Licensure to require two semesters of foreign language study.
+Subject: Revise Curricula for B.A. in English, B.A. in English for Teacher Licensure, and B.F.A. in Creative Writing for Teacher Licensure to require two semesters of foreign language study.

-Carl Brucker
+Submitted by: Carl Brucker

-Dr. Carl Brucker, Head English Department
+Approved by: Dr. Carl Brucker, Head English Department Dr. Georgena Duncan, Dean School of Liberal and Fine Arts

-Dr. Georgena Duncan, Dean School of Liberal and Fine Arts
+Reviewed by: Dr. Glenn Sheets, Dean School of Education Teacher Education Council Ms. Tammy Rhodes Registrar